-Modified protein could become first effective treatment for vitiligoFebruary 27th, 2013 in Medical research /
+Modified protein could become first effective treatment for vitiligoFebruary 27, 2013 in Medicine & Health / Medical research

 Loyola University Chicago Stritch School of Medicine researchers have developed a genetically modified protein that dramatically reverses the skin disorder vitiligo in mice, and has similar effects on immune responses in human skin tissue samples.